Terms of Service

 11.1 Term

 This Agreement shall continue in full force and effect until terminated in accordance with the terms of this Agreement (“Term”).
 Either party may terminate this Agreement upon written notice to the other party when all Order Forms have expired or been terminated.
 The initial term of each Order Form will be specified in the Order Form or, if no initial term is specified, the initial term begins on the Order Form effective date and will continue in effect until one year from such date (the “Initial Order Form Term”).
 Each Order Form will automatically renew for additional successive one (1) year terms unless either Party gives the other Party written notice of non-renewal at least sixty (60) days prior to the expiration of the then-current term (each a “Renewal Order Form Term” and together with the Initial Order Form Term, the “Order Form Term”).
-After the expiration of the Initial Order Form Term or any subsequent Renewal Order Form Term, the Provider is authorized to adjust the Fees.
+After the expiration of the Initial Order Form Term or any subsequent Renewal Order Form Term, Provider is authorized to adjust the Fees.

 11.2 Termination